valnoxy/t440p-oc/README.md

 ## 🚚 Post-Install
 ### Install EFI
-1. Press `ALT + SPACE` and open terminal.
+1. Press `WIN + SPACE` and open terminal.
 Type `sudo diskutil mountDisk disk0s1` (where disk0s1 corresponds to the EFI partition of the main disk)
 2. Open Finder and copy the EFI folder of your USB device to the main disk's EFI partition.
 3. Unplug the USB device and reboot your laptop.
 Now you can boot macOS without your USB device.

 ### Fix Audio Jack noise
 1. Copy `ALCPlugFix` to your desktop.
-2. Press `ALT + SPACE` and open terminal.
+2. Press `WIN + SPACE` and open terminal.
 Type the following commands:
 ```bash
 sudo spctl --master-disable
 sudo mkdir /usr/local/bin/